HiImRook/accessible-pos-chain/README.md

 # Accessible PoS Chain — (Valid pos-chain)

 A lightweight, practical, Proof‑of‑Stake node implementation written in async Rust.
-This project intentionally favors clarity and runnability over academic maximalism — it’s a small, self‑contained node you can build, run, and use as a private or public testnet for development and experimentation.
+This project intentionally favors clarity and runnability over academic maximalism.
+It’s a small, self‑contained node you can build, run, and use as a private or public testnet for development and experimentation.

 Highlights
 - 10‑second slot cadence (configurable)